HMS Hogue (1900): Construction and service

 Hogue, named after the 1692 Battle of La Hogue, was laid down on 14 July 1898 by Vickers, Sons & Maxim at their Barrow-in-Furness shipyard and launched on 13 August 1900.
 She arrived at Plymouth to begin fitting out in September 1901, and commenced her sea trials in early December.
-Hogue was completed in late Autumn the following year, and commissioned at Devonport on 19 November 1902 by Captain John Locke Marx.
-She was assigned to the Channel Squadron.
+Hogue was completed in late Autumn the following year, and commissioned at Devonport on 19 November 1902.
+She was assigned to the Channel Squadron and joined the other vessels of the squadron off Portland in early February 1903, then taking part in a cruise visiting Berehaven, Madeira, Porto Santo Island and Vigo before returning to Berehaven in mid-March.
 On 11 March 1904 she collided with the merchant ship SS Meurthe off Europa Point.
 Later that year she was transferred to the China Station after a refit.

 Two years later Hogue became the boys' training ship for the 4th Cruiser Squadron on the North America and West Indies Station.
 She was reduced to reserve at Devonport in 1908 and then assigned to the reserve Third Fleet at the Nore the next year.
 On 26 November 1909 a coal bunker explosion killed two crewmen.
 The ship received a lengthy refit at Chatham Dockyard in 1912–13 and was assigned to the 7th Cruiser Squadron shortly after the outbreak of World War I in August 1914.

 The squadron was tasked with patrolling the Broad Fourteens of the North Sea in support of a force of destroyers and submarines based at Harwich which protected the eastern end of the English Channel from German warships attempting to attack the supply route between England and France.
 During the Battle of Heligoland Bight on 28 August, the ship was part of Cruiser Force 'C', in reserve off the Dutch coast, and saw no action.
 Hogue did, however, tow the heavily damaged light cruiser Arethusa, flagship of the commander of the Harwich Force, Commodore Reginald Tyrwhitt, back to port after the battle was over.